kean/articles/2019-12-04-unit-testing.markdown

 ---
 layout: post
 title: "Effective Unit Testing"
+subtitle: Why most unit testing is a waste in Swift and how to extract the most value from tests
-description: Why most unit testing is a waste in Swift and how to extract the most value from tests
+description: Why most unit testing is a waste in Swift and how to extract the most value from tests.
+Comparing XCTest and Quick, analyzing test coverage, building an effective testing pyramid.
 date: 2019-12-04 10:00:00 -0500
 category: programming
 tags: programming